 Like any 10-year-old, he enjoys sport.
 He plays rugby and adores football.
 He is gregarious, funny, bright and interested in the world around him.
 He enjoys mechanics and engineering projects and toys such as Lego and Fischer Technic.

 The boy currently attends school in Uruguay that follows the British education model, which suits his learning style.
 For the last two years, he has been working successfully with a Tutor from Tutors International.
 His grades are high, and he has shown himself to be a capable, engaged student.
 His tutored lessons have been very creative and inspiring – the Tutor and boy have been anything but desk-bound.

-The family will move to Montreal in time for spring when the boy will start his new school.
-As there is a change in both language and curricula, the family would like to make the transition as smooth as possible for him and would like a Tutor to help guide the boy over the first six months.
+The family are moving to Montreal this spring when the boy will start his new school.
+As there is a change in both language and curricula, the family would like to make the transition as smooth as possible for him and would like a Tutor to help guide the boy over the first full academic year.

 Role of the Tutor